GibbysGoods/TraumaMC/README.md

 .

-For minor updates (4 or less mods) please download files directly from 'MinorUpdates' folder for simple installation.
+For minor updates (4 or less mods) please download files directly from 'Minor Updates' folder for simple installation.

 .